-- a.
-The owner-opeator's right to control the manner in which the work is to be performed; - b.
-The owner-operator's opportunity for profit or loss depending upon their managerial skill; - c.
-The owner-operator's investment in equipment or materials required for their task, or the employment of helpers; - d.
-Whether the service rendered requires a special skill; - e.
-The degree of permanence of the working relationship; and - f.
+- d.
+The owner-operator's right to control the manner in which the work is to be performed; - e.
+The owner-operator's opportunity for profit or loss depending upon their managerial skill; - f.
+The owner-operator's investment in equipment or materials required for their task, or the employment of helpers; - g.
+Whether the service rendered requires a special skill; - h.
+The degree of permanence of the working relationship; and - i.
 Whether the service rendered is an integral part of the owner-operator's business.